omarwagih/covid19-docking/README.md

 # Docking of compounds against the SARS-CoV-2 protease structure

 ## Overview
+Viral proteases are important enzymes that catalyze the cleavage of specific peptide bonds in viral polyprotein precursors or in cellular proteins.
+As such, inhibiting them is often a desired approach for inhibiting viral activity.
+The COVID19 protease structure was recently published ([PDB:6LU7](https://www.rcsb.org/pdb/explore/sequenceCluster.do?structureId=6LU7)).

-Initial exploratory analysis of identifying existing compounds that would serve as potential inhibitors of the SARS-CoV-2 protease.
+This is an exploratory analysis aimed at identifying existing compounds that would serve as potential inhibitors of the SARS-CoV-2 protease.
 Several thousand compounds are docked on top the active site of the protease and the affinity is assessed.
 The compounds used range from ~700 Quercetin analogues (a known antiviral agent), ~5600 compounds in DrugBank, and ~500 antiviral compounds as determined by the ATC classification.

 ## Getting started